ken999999999999999/ContractdocIO/README.md

 # Contract.IO
-> A Single Page App(SPA) with ReactJS and ASP.NET Core following the principles of Clean Architecture.

-> Implement Azure CI/CD with Github action

 Contract.IO provides a platform to help people create, customize and manage their contracts.
+( The production environment is only available for 60 minutes per day as it is a free instance. )

+> * A Single Page App(SPA) with ReactJS and ASP.NET Core following the principles of Clean Architecture.
+> * Implement Azure CI/CD with Github action
+> * Integrate Google Sign in

 ## Learn about Clean Architecture